 What is the status of manager Aaron Boone and the coaching staff?

-Managing general partner Hal Steinbrenner said on ESPN New York 98.7 FM that it's "just a fact" Boone will return in 2021 for his fourth season as the Yankees' manager.
+Managing general partner Hal Steinbrenner has said that Boone will return in 2021 for his fourth season as the Yankees' manager.
 General manager Brian Cashman, who previously said that he expects to pick up Boone’s club option for 2021, has even mentioned the possibility that Boone could enjoy a decade-long run in the manager’s seat, as Joe Torre and Joe Girardi did before him.
-There was no update on Boone's coaching staff’s status immediately following the ALDS exit.
+Cashman said that he does not anticipate making any changes to the coaching staff.

 Who are the Yankees’ potential free agents?

-IF DJ LeMahieu, LHP James Paxton and RHP Masahiro Tanaka headline the list, which also includes LHP Luis Avilán and C Erik Kratz.
+IF DJ LeMahieu, LHP James Paxton and RHP Masahiro Tanaka headline the list, which also includes LHP Luis Avilán, C Erik Kratz and RHP Tommy Kahnle.

-Will any free agents be in line for a qualifying offer?
+Were any free agents in line for a qualifying offer?

-The Yankees will probably issue qualifying offers, valued at one year and $18.9 million, to LeMahieu and Tanaka.
+The Yankees issued a qualifying offer, valued at one year and $18.9 million, to LeMahieu but did not do so for Tanaka.
 LeMahieu was set to earn $12 million this past season and Tanaka would have earned $23 million had the 162-game slate been played without interruption.
 LeMahieu almost certainly will reject the offer to seek a multi-year deal.

 LHP J.A.
 Happ had $17 million riding on performance incentives this season, originally set for 27 starts or 165 innings.
-The pro-rated numbers would have been 10 starts or 61 1/3 innings, marks that Happ did not reach, though his situation is likely to be resolved at a future date.
-OF Brett Gardner has a $10 million option for 2021 with a $2.5 million buyout.
-LHP Zack Britton has a unique clause in his contract that requires the Yankees pick up a $14 million option for 2022; if they do not, Britton can opt out and become a free agent after the World Series.
+The pro-rated numbers would have been 10 starts or 61 1/3 innings, marks that Happ did not reach.
+OF Brett Gardner had a $10 million option for 2021 with a $2.5 million buyout.
+The Yankees declined both of their options, but they exercised the option in LHP Zack Britton's contract, keeping him in the bullpen through 2022.

 Who will be eligible for arbitration?

-The Yankees’ arbitration-eligible players include: 3B Miguel Andújar, RHP Luis Cessa, OF Clint Frazier, RHP Domingo Germán, RHP Chad Green, RHP Ben Heller, RHP Jonathan Holder, OF Aaron Judge, RHP Tommy Kahnle, LHP Jordan Montgomery, C Gary Sánchez, SS Gleyber Torres, 3B Gio Urshela and 1B Luke Voit.
+The Yankees’ arbitration-eligible players include: 3B Miguel Andújar, RHP Luis Cessa, OF Clint Frazier, RHP Domingo Germán, RHP Chad Green, RHP Ben Heller, RHP Jonathan Holder, OF Aaron Judge, LHP Jordan Montgomery, C Gary Sánchez, SS Gleyber Torres, 3B Gio Urshela and 1B Luke Voit.

 Are there any non-tender candidates?
 When is that decision made?

 Sánchez is due a raise over the $5 million that he earned this past season, when he batted .147 with 10 homers.
-A non-tender would be a nuclear option with Sánchez, whom they were describing as their best option on both sides of the ball as recently as six weeks ago, but Higashioka started five of the Yanks’ seven playoff games.
+A non-tender would be a nuclear option with Sánchez, whom they were describing as their best option on both sides of the ball as recently as September, but Higashioka started five of the Yanks’ seven playoff games.

 Teams must decide on Dec.
 2 whether to tender a contract to any unsigned players on the 40-man roster.
 Arbitration-eligible players still in the fold will then exchange proposed salary figures at a later date.
 If necessary, arbitration hearings typically take place in late January or early February.